collaide/repository-manager/README.md

 # user1 own repository :
 #   -- 'Root folder'

-# source_folder is the directory in wich user1 wants to create the folder 'The new folder'
+# source_folder is the directory in witch user1 wants to create the folder 'The new folder'
-the_new_folder = user1.create_folder('The new folder', source_folder)
+the_new_folder = user1.create_folder('The new folder', source_folder: source_folder)

 # user1 own repository :
 #   |-- 'Root folder'